 6. Required documentation

 Each applicant must submit to the Trustees a law school official transcript and a letter from the Dean (or the person who was Dean at the time the applicant was a student) of the applicant’s law school.
-This letter should present an assessment of the applicant’s qualifications to undertake the proposed program of study, and include a statement about the applicant’s involvement in extracurricular activities.
+This letter should present an assessment of the applicant’s qualifications to undertake the proposed program of graduate study, and include a statement about the applicant’s involvement in extracurricular activities.

 The Trustees may request other references.